-In this Getting Started Guide, you will learn about the main features and basic concepts of Harmony Advanced, which will quickly bring you up to speed.
-Refer to the complete Toon Boom Harmony documentation available online at docs.toonboom.com to learn about all the tools and options, as well as advanced techniques.
+In this Getting Started Guide, you will learn the basics of how to use the main features in Harmony Advanced, which will quickly bring you up to speed.
+Refer to the complete Toon Boom Harmony documentation available online at docs.toonboom.com to learn about all the tools and options, as well as more advanced techniques.